Ajaingithub/ATACseq/README.md

 # ATACseq

-- Name: Abhinav
-- Date Created: 19 July 2023
-- Email: abhinavjj@gmail.com
-- Purpose: Automation of the ATACseq pipeline
+Automation of the ATACseq pipeline

 ## Preprocessing